Currently, 1,075 FinTechs are identified in Latin America , payment and credit platforms top the list according to Korefusion.

 The payment FinTechs total 296 with a collection of US $ 4.02 million within these stand out: the Brazilian Pagseguro, NuBank, Ebanx and Stone.

 One of the sectors where they have stood out the most is the means of payment, offering a variety of products and financial services that are faster , more efficient and, above all, accessible to a sector excluded from traditional banking.

-In Costa Rica, Antit, a FinTech product developer, has within its portfolio applications such as Pei , which allows not only payment of services, but also money transfers between accounts and even requests to third parties from the same place.
+In Costa Rica, AntIT, a FinTech product developer, has within its portfolio applications such as Pei , which allows not only payment of services, but also money transfers between accounts and even requests to third parties from the same place.

-Among the main benefits that FinTech stands out are a greater democratization of financial services, cost reduction, user-centric with simple interfaces that facilitate their use and help transparency and user education.
+Among the main benefits that FinTech stand out are: a greater democratization of financial services, cost reduction, user-centered with simple interfaces that facilitate their use and help transparency and user education.